fau-is/IntroCS/Witchcraft/README.md

 Other than that all the libraries you need are included in the header already.

-If you don't know which library contains what function, you find a plethora of documentation for C libraries in the actual CS50 documentation, GeekForGeeks and W3Schools.
+If you don't know which library contains what function, you find a plethora of documentation for C libraries in the actual CS50 documentation, GeekForGeeks, and W3Schools.

 ## Check